validaoxyz/hyperliquid-exporter/README.md

 # Hyperliquid Exporter

 A Go-based exporter that collects and exposes metrics for Hyperliquid node operators to Prometheus.
-This exporter monitors various aspects of a Hyperliquid node, including block height, proposer counts, block metrics, jailed validator statuses, software version information, and more.
+This exporter monitors various aspects of a Hyperliquid node, including block height, proposer counts, block metrics, jailed validator statuses, software version information, stake distribution, and more.

-A sample dashboard using these metrics can be found here: Validao Hyperliquid Testnet Monitor
+A sample dashboard using these metrics can be found here: [ValiDAO Hyperliquid Testnet Monitor](https://hyperliquid-testnet-monitor.validao.xyz/public-dashboards/ff0fbe53299b4f95bb6e9651826b26e0)

 You can import the sample grafana.json file provided in this repository to create your own Grafana dashboard using these metrics.

-## Features

-- Proposer Counts: Tracks the number of proposals made by each proposer.
-- Block Metrics: Monitors block height and apply duration from the latest block time file.
-- Jailed Validator Status: Reports the jailed status of validators with full addresses and names.
-- Software Version Monitoring: Checks the current software version and whether it's up to date with the latest binary.
-- Validator Count: Exposes the total number of validators on the network.

 ## Requirements

 - Go 1.19 or higher
 - Prometheus server for scraping the metrics
 - (Optional) Grafana for visualizing metrics

+For the above last two requirements: We provide an easy-to-use prom+grafana stack with a pre-loaded dashboard here: [hyperliquid-monitor](https://github.com/validaoxyz/hyperliquid-monitor)

 ## Installation